Universe

 chapter-start-right

 The chapters appear as a separation page with a big title in the middle (it’s more like a part separation).
-I like when this page is on the right side, so impair numbering page.
+I like it when this page is on the right side, so impair numbering page.

 If you like it too, just add this property set to true like this :